 Early in her acting career, the luscious Tamara Duarte showed up in a guest spot aboard Syfy's Warehouse 13.
 Duarte was born on this day in 1991.

-A star is born!
 On this day in 1954 (in the United Kingdom), 1984 enjoyed its very first airing on television.
-Directed by Rudolph Cartier from an adaptation of the George Orwell novel, the telefilm starred Peter Cushing, John Baker, and Janet Barrow.
+Directed by Rudolph Cartier from an adaptation of the George Orwell novel, the telefilm starred Peter Cushing, John Baker, Janet Barrow, and others.
 According to our friends at IMDB.com, here's the plot summary:

 "In a society that has eliminated many imbalances, surplus goods, and even class struggle, there are bound to be deviates; Winston Smith is one of those.
 He starts, due to his inability to doublethink, with thoughtcrime.
 This is in a society that believes the thought is as real as the deed.
 Eventually, he graduates through a series of misdemeanors to illicit sex and even plans to overthrow the very government that took him in as an orphan."